River Conon: Eastern section

 The railway bridge is the normal limit of tides.
 Next to the northern end of the bridge is an octagonal tollhouse, built by Joseph W Mitchell in 1828, which was used to collect tolls from people using Thomas Telford's Conon Bridge, which has since been demolished.
 The A862 road now crosses the river on a newer bridge.
-Garrie Island sits in the river before another road bridge which carries the A835 trunk road.
+Garrie Island sits in the river before another road bridge that carries the A835 trunk road.
 The river channel widens to the south of Dingwall, as it becomes part of the Cromarty Firth.
 There is a rifle range to the east of Dingwall, and much of the firth is marked as a danger area.
 Beyond the danger area, the A9 road crosses the firth on Cromarty Bridge.
 This was opened on 12 April 1979, and is nearly 1 mi long.
 The deck is carried by 67 piers, designed to minimise changes to the tidal flows, in order to protect the feeding ground which are an important habitat for migrating birds.
 A maintenance programme costing £1.5 million drew to a close in June 2018.
 Beyond the bridge, the Cromarty Firth carries the waters of the Conon to the sea.